wotakumoe/wotaku/docs/guides/manga/cubari.md

 == Files and folders

-Your comic folder should follow this scheme.
-The folders name should be like `V# Ch# Title`.
-You can skip volume number and chapter title, but the chapter number is a must.
-The images inside should be alphabetically sorted.
+Your comic folder should follow this naming scheme:
+- Folder names should be formatted like `V# Ch# Title`.
+The volume number (`V#`) and chapter title are optional, but the chapter number (`Ch#`) is required.
+- Make sure the images inside each folder are sorted alphabetically.

 ```bash
 Comic_Folder/